oscarpilote/Ortho4XP/README.md

 Building binary:
 Use pyinstaller like this:
-pyinstaller -F -p src Ortho4XP_v130.py
+pyinstaller --clean -F -p src Ortho4XP_v130.py
 Then, copy spatialindex-64.dll and spatialindex_c.dll (from rtree python module) into the dist folder where the new executable is:
 cp /cygdrive/c/Users/fery2/AppData/Local/Programs/Python/Python36/lib/site-packages/rtree/spatialindex*.dll dist/